 A System Backup involves all of the system files, boot files, and program files.
-Only backing up both the system and boot files can ensure that the operating system works normally when restoring the operating system.
-If only one of them has been backed up the operating system may not work normally after system restoring.
+Backing up both the system and boot files can ensure that the operating system works normally when we restore the operating system.
+If only one of them has been backed up, the operating system may not work normally after system restoring.
 Therefore, it is necessary for us to know what the system partition and the boot partition are.

-Before the introduction of the operating system of Windows 7, the earlier operating systems such as Windows XP, Vista, as well as Windows Server 2003, had the system and boot partitions combined together.
+Before the introduction of Windows 7, the earlier operating systems such as Windows XP, Vista, as well as Windows Server 2003, had the system and boot partitions combined together.
 That is to say, the boot partition was a system partition and the system partition was a boot partition.
-Because of this, with those earlier operating systems, it was necessary to backup only one partition during system backup.
-But in Windows 7 and Windows 8, the system partition and boot partition are usually separated.
-The System partition is the C Drive that can be accessed normally, while the boot partition is a 200MB or more partition, named "System Reserved Partition".
-The boot partition usually does not have a drive letter, and usually we cannot access this partition or any file on this partition.
-Therefore, when backing up Windows 7/8/8.1/10 OS, only backing up these two partitions can be called a complete full system backup.
+Thus, with those earlier operating systems, we just need to backup one partition during system backup.

-However, the PC backup software - AOMEI Backupper Professional has provided the specially designed function of "System Backup", which can automatically back up both of these two partitions.
-In addition, during system restore, it will automatically restore the backed up files to their two respective partitions, It is a one-key operation not needing the backing-up of these two partitions separately.
+Fortunately, the PC system backup software - AOMEI Backupper Professional has provided the specially designed function of "System Backup", which can automatically back up both of these two partitions.
+In addition, during system restore, it will automatically restore the backed up files to two respective partitions.
+It offers us one-key operations of system backup & restore.